Business in Thailand

 Foreigners and the like who have fell in love with Thailand often ask the question: How to start a business in Thailand for foreigners?

-It is a topic most often brought up by travelers who have become enamored with the lifestyle they’ve experienced in the Kingdom.
+It is a topic most often brought up by travelers who have become loved with the lifestyle they’ve experienced in the Kingdom.

 It’s also the way they believe they can live in the country longer while making a comfortable living in Thailand.